floragunncom/search-guard-docs/_content/_docs_signals/sample_watches.md

 order: 210
 layout: docs
 edition: community
-description: Signals Alerting for Elasticsearch ships with several sample watches that you can use for a quickstart or proof of concept.
+description: Signals Alerting for OpenSearch/Elasticsearch ships with several sample watches that you can use for a quickstart or proof of concept.
 ---

 <!--- Copyright 2020 floragunn GmbH -->